MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sfu/storage-firmware-update-driver.md

 1. Move to the directory on your system that contains the driver extension package INF file.
 For example, type `cd .\signed-DiskExtnPackage\`.

 1. Verify that the extension INF file contains the information for the drives you're updating.
-See [Disk extension INF file](#disk-extension-inf-sample) in this topic for an example extension INF.
+See [Disk extension INF file](#disk-extension-inf-sample) in this article for an example extension INF.

 1. Install the extension INF with the Microsoft PnP utility.
 For example, in an administrator command prompt, type `pnputil /add-driver .\OEMDiskExtnPackage.inf /install`.
 As the new software node is created as a child of a boot critical device, a reboot is required to take effect.